Electroshare/temperature-sensor/code/README.md

 ## sensor_nrf24l01_attiny

 Code for sensors.
-Up to 6 sensors with 1 main station.
-Low power consumption.
-Need to be tested !
+Up to 8 sensors with 1 main station for the moment.
+Low power consumption. **Need to be tested !**

 * nRF24L01 module
 * ATtiny85
 * DS18B20 temperature sensor

+## main_station_nrf24l01_nano

+Code for the main station.
+Up to 8 sensors with 1 main station for the moment. **Need to be tested !**

+* nRF24L01 module
+* Arduino Nano